grnet/synnefo/docs/install-guide-debian.rst

 To prevent duplicate assignment of resources to different private networks, Cyclades supports two types of pools:

 - MAC prefix Pool
 - Bridge Pool

-As long as those resourses have been provisioned, admin has to define two these pools in Synnefo:
+As long as those resources have been provisioned, the administrator has to define two of these pools in Synnefo:

 .. code-block:: console

    # snf-manage pool-create --type=mac-prefix --base=aa:00:0 --size=65536

 Also, change the Synnefo setting in :file:`/etc/synnefo/20-snf-cyclades-app-api.conf`:

 .. code-block:: console